Deep Learning for Time Series Anomaly Detection: A Survey: Introduction

 \section{Introduction}

-The detection of anomalies, also known as outlier or novelty detection, has been an active research field in numerous application domains since the 60s \citep{grubbs1969procedures}.
+The detection of anomalies, also known as outlier or novelty detection, has been an active research field in numerous application domains since the 1960s \citep{grubbs1969procedures}.
 As computational processes evolve, the collection of big data and its use in artificial intelligence (AI) is better enabled, contributing to time series analysis including the detection of anomalies.
-With greater data availability, and increasing algorithmic efficiency/computational power, time series analysis is increasingly being used to address business applications through forecasting, classification, and anomaly detection \citep{esling2012time}, \citep{carreno2020analyzing}.
-There is a growing demand for time series anomaly detection in a wide variety of domains including urban management, intrusion detection, medical risk, and natural disasters, thereby raising its importance.
+With greater data availability and increasing algorithmic efficiency/computational power, time series analysis is increasingly used to address business applications through forecasting, classification, and anomaly detection \citep{esling2012time}, \citep{carreno2020analyzing}.
+Time series anomaly detection (TSAD) has received increasing attention in recent years, because of increasing applicability in a wide variety of domains, including urban management, intrusion detection, medical risk, and natural disasters.

-As deep learning has advanced significantly over the past few years, it has become increasingly capable of learning expressive representations of complex time series, like multidimensional data with both spatial (intermetric) and temporal characteristics.
+Deep learning has become increasingly capable over the past few years of learning expressive representations of complex time series, like multidimensional data with both spatial (intermetric) and temporal characteristics.
 In deep anomaly detection, neural networks are used to learn feature representations or anomaly scores in order to detect anomalies.
 Many deep anomaly detection models have been developed, providing significantly higher performance than traditional time series anomaly detection tasks in different real-world applications.